JaredPeckgit/FInalProject/Readme.md

   - Results update `#quiz-feedback` dynamically without refresh.
 - **Test**: Click "Quiz Me!" and answer; feedback varies by question. answer provides instant feedback

+Added the reset button to the quiz function

 ### Progress Bar
 - **Description**: A light blue bar at the top tracks your scroll progress through the timeline.
 - **How It Works**: JavaScript calculates scroll percentage and updates the progress bar width.